Geotab/sdk/src/new.md

 ### Map Add-In

 Map Add-ins are now fully supported, and no longer in Feature Preview.
-[Click here]({{site.baseurl}}/software/guides/map-add-ins-docs/) to learn more about Map Add-ins
+[Click here to learn more about Map Add-ins]({{site.baseurl}}/software/guides/map-add-ins-docs/)

 ### Storage API

 Storage APIs are now fully supported, and no longer in Feature Preview.
-[Click here]({{site.baseurl}}/software/guides/addin-storage/) to learn more about Storage APIs.
+[Click here to learn more about Storage APIs]({{site.baseurl}}/software/guides/addin-storage/)

 ### General SDK updates